dcastil/tailwind-merge/docs/api-reference.md

 Helper function to merge multiple tailwind-merge configs.
 Properties with the value `undefined` are skipped.

-When using TypeScript you need to pass a union of all class group IDs and theme group IDs used in `configExtension` as generic arguments to `mergeConfigs` or pass `string` to both arguments to allow any IDs.
+When using TypeScript, you need to pass a union of all class group IDs and theme group IDs used in `configExtension` as generic arguments to `mergeConfigs` or pass `string` to both arguments to allow any IDs.

 ```ts
 const customTwMerge = createTailwindMerge(getDefaultConfig, (config) =>